nf-core/sarek/docs/input.md

 When starting Sarek from the Control-FREEC step, a TSV file is generated automatically after the `mpileup` process.
 This TSV file is stored under `results/VariantCalling/TSV/control-freec_mpileup.tsv` and can be used to restart Sarek from the mpileup files.
-Using `--step Control-FREEC` will automatically take this file as input.
+Using the parameter `--step Control-FREEC` will automatically take this file as input.

 Additionally, individual TSV files for each sample (`control-freec_mpileup_[SAMPLE].tsv`) can be found in the same directory.